Salem College in Winston-Salem, North Carolina

 The Full Story

-On the evening of November 28, 1873, a sixteen-year-old boarding student named Sarah Tilkey was practicing piano in the Single Sisters House when an ember from a nearby stove caught her dress.
-She ran through the building engulfed in flames and made it down the stairs before Professor Lineback beat the fire out with his coat.
-The burns killed her that night.
-Salem Academy students have been seeing a young woman in a long Moravian-style dress through the Single Sisters attic windows ever since.
+On November 28, 1873, a 16-year-old boarding student named Sarah Tilkey was practicing piano in the building when an ember from a stove caught her dress.
+She ran — which only fed the flames — and made it down the stairs before a music professor named Lineback beat the fire out.
+She died that same evening.
+She was from Augusta, Georgia.